 Casual bettors can get swept up by the hype and hoopla circulating Sunday Night Football.
 Analysts, reporters and local news crews have a full week to pump out every different angle to the game and dig for stories.
 Players can add to the mirage on social media whether by talking up their own team or taking too many shots at the opposition.

-Learn to seperate the hype from fact and don’t fall victim to live-betting out of boredom if the game ends up being a dud.
+Learn to separate the hype from fact and don’t fall victim to live-betting out of boredom if the game ends up being a dud.
 Look at the lines early in the week to assess the odds before the public money starts pouring in and either bet on the numbers set by the books or sit and wait to see if the line shifts in your favor.
 Reassess later in the week and bet against the public if the line shifts too heavily based on nothing more than favoritism.

 The standalone nature of the game also draws in more bets as the entire nation is focused on one single game, which, more often than not, is no bigger than the dozen or so games which preceded it that week.
 If you want to be a winning bettor, never bet just to add to the excitement (or create excitement around a lackluster matchup).
 Wait to see if the favorite falls behind early and then is given a high number as a sudden in-game underdog.
 Carefully browse through lines on prop bets, looking at different sportsbooks and pick the best value.
 Shop around and pick on a book that seems out of touch with the others.
 Don’t scoff at an easier play on the point spread in search of a big payday with a heavy underdog winning outright.